-Productivity can be simply broken down into growth in output (GVA) minus growth in hours worked[†].
+Productivity can be simply broken down into growth in output (GVA) minus growth in hours worked.
 Therefore, when output grows faster than hours, productivity increases.

-Between 2018 Q1 and 2019 Q1, output per hour increased by 1.1% as GVA growth (1.5%) outweighed a rise in the total number of hours worked (0.5%).
+Between 2018 Q2 and 2019 Q2, output per hour increased by 1.3% due to a combination of rising GVA (0.6%) and a fall in the total number of hours worked (-0.7%).